fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

    1. Almost any experience can be related to future job-opportunities
       1. Even studying in groups can help students to become much more sociable and a team player, which in turn could help them to secure/land well-paid jobs in the future.
 4. Socialize and communicate with others
    1. Every skill can be related to this skill.
-Even someone has mentioned how sociable members children can become by taking cooking classes...
+Even someone has mentioned how sociable members children can become in the future by taking cooking classes...
-   2. The other one has said that by doing household activities for free children will learn reciprocity; therefore, they will become sociable members of the future society because they would make their contribution without being paid...
+   2. The other one has said that by doing household activities for free children will learn reciprocity; therefore, they will become **sociable members** of the future society because they would make their contribution without being paid...

-Handy Reasons:
+## Handy Reasons:
-1. It boosts one's self-confidence...
+1. It **boosts** one's **self-confidence**...
-2. It is economical...
+2. It is **economical**...
-3. It is time-consuming...
+3. It is **time-consuming**...
-4. It relieves one's stress and anxiety...
+4. It relieves one's **stress and anxiety**...
-5. It helps one socialize with others or improves one's social skills.
+5. It helps one socialize with others or improves one's **social skills**.
-6. It will help one to broaden their perspective/horizon
+6. It will help one to **broaden their perspective/horizon**
-7. It will help one to enrich their experience
+7. It will help one to **enrich their experience**
 8. One's personal life:
-   1. People lead a hectic life, job, live in a metropolitan city
+   1. People lead a hectic life, job, live in a **metropolitan** city
 9. One's personality:
-   1. Some are introverted.
+   1. Some are **introverted**.
 Opposite: sociable
    2. They would rather **hang out/socialize** with friends
-10. Effect on one's personality/experience
+10. Effect on one's **personality/experience**
     1. One is a shy person, but such a change/an experience may help them **learn how to view life differently**.
-    2. Such experience could be a proper turning point, which in turn will change their perspective thoroughly.
+    2. Such experience could be a **proper turning point**, which in turn will change their perspective thoroughly.
 11. Psychological effects on one:
     1. It will **enhance/boost their self-confidence**
     2. It will help them **develop a positive self-image**